Travel pharmacy

 • In the case of Schengen countries this is a Schengen Declaration, completed and signed by your doctor.

 • For travel beyond the Schengen zone, it is best to contact the embassy of your destination country.
 Do this at least six weeks prior to departure, because it can take a long time to get all the documentation in order.
+Ofted a medical prescription is warranted and the total amount of doses is limited.
 Severe punishments apply for the illegal importation of these medicines in some countries, for example the United Arab Emirates and Saudi Arabia.

 Syringes